mrklein/openfoam-os-x/README.md

 Patches for OpenFOAM compilation on OS X. Detailed installation instructions can be found in [wiki](https://github.com/mrklein/openfoam-os-x/wiki).

+## May 13, 2017

+wmake unification made it simpler to update patches, so returned 3.0.x and dev patches into tree (it seems 3.0.x is still widely used), updated foamJob script to account for releases greter than 15.

 ## May 8, 2017

 Update.